KitaeAgency/pum/doc/design/datetimepicker.rst

 Datetimepicker
 ===========

-We are using Jquery UI to produce Datetimepicker in the application.
+We are using Jquery UI to produce Datepicker/Datetimepicker in the application.

 Datetimepicker on an input
 --------------------------